zenthm/pygame-window/CODE_OF_CONDUCT.md

 The purpose of this Code of Conduct is to establish and maintain a positive and inclusive community for users and contributors of the Pygame-Window project.
-We believe that a welcoming and respectful community makes for a better experience for everyone.
+I believe that a welcoming and respectful community makes for a better experience for everyone.

 ## Scope